railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 purchases.

-You can decide the starting time by modifying the corresponding action in the menu :menuselection:`Administration --> Configuration --> Planning --> Planned Actions`.
+You can decide the starting time by modifying the corresponding action in the menu :menuselection:`Administration --> Configuration --> Scheduler --> Scheduled Actions`.
 Modify the resource called 'Run MRP Scheduler'.

 .. figure:: images/stock_cron.png